 Similarly, bugs do occasionally crop up.

 Because dashboards provide a critically important project overview, it’s worth vetting them when you’re creating and editing them.
 This, to make sure everything appears as it should.
-This is also a reason why it’s important to restrict editing access to admins for the System Dashboard.
+This is also a reason why it’s important to restrict editing access for the System Dashboard to admins.

 What’s the perfect Jira dashboard layout?